in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 ###### Delete your local repository
 This will be last resort

+### Error :  org.codehaus.plexus.archiver.jar.Manifest.write(java.io.PrintWriter)

-### Q :  You are using an old version of Eclipse without latest maven archiver pluings
+Reason - You are using an old version of Eclipse without the latest maven archiver plugin

 You get this error
 ```
 org.codehaus.plexus.archiver.jar.Manifest.write(java.io.PrintWriter)
 ```

-Actions to take
+Recommended Actions
 - Recommended - Download latest version of Eclipse
 - Other option - It might be a problem with your specific version of eclipse : https://github.com/tesla/m2eclipse-mavenarchiver/issues/9.
 You can try updating m2e.
    - Eclipse > Goto Intall New Software then input https://otto.takari.io/content/sites/m2e.extras/m2eclipse-mavenarchiver/0.17.0/N/LATEST/ and continue.